seontechnologies/seon-sdk-flutter-plugin/README.md

 ### Using the plugin

 The SDK returns an encrypted, base64 encoded string.
 In order to receive the device details JSON a Fraud API request has to be made, and the result will be in the response.
 The base64 encoded string has to be added in the session property in the Fraud API request.
-It isn’t possible to access or modify the payload on the clientside.
+It isn’t possible to access or modify the payload on the client side.

 ```dart
 final _seonSdkFlutterPlugin = SeonSdkFlutterPlugin();